nturley/nigelkot/README.md

 All Untils that are yielded from a run must be the same type.
 The type of the Until is argument of the Event.

-You can work around this limitation by using "then" to chain together Schedule.run blocks
+You can work around this limitation by using "then" to chain together coroutine blocks

 ```kotlin
 import Schedule